China’s Algorithm Outsmarts U.S. Hypersonic Missile Defense

 While many nations have turned to artificial intelligence for missile defense modeling, Zhang’s team reengineered MMAE to function under extreme speed conditions.
 In tests with Mach 8 strikes, the algorithm quickly figured out the best paths to intercept within ten minutes and was accurate to within five meters—enough to direct a hypersonic glide vehicle past enemy defenses.

-In response to emerging threats from China and Russia’s hypersonic capabilities, the United States has invested heavily in the NGI program.
+The United States has heavily invested in the NGI program to address emerging threats from the hypersonic capabilities of China and Russia.
 This initiative seeks to produce faster, more maneuverable, and more accurate interceptors capable of neutralizing hypersonic and ballistic threats.

 Key players in the program include Boeing, Lockheed Martin, Raytheon, and Northrop Grumman.
 They aim to design layered defenses that combine advanced radar systems, AI-based early warning systems, and multiple intercept options.
 However, the recent revelations about China’s algorithm suggest that the U.S. may need to reassess its assumptions about future intercept success rates.